NAwresAyadi25/InternshipTask/README.md

-This task is a CRUD operations fullstack application using MongoDB mongoose as odm, node.js express framework for backend and angular.js for front end with full swagger documentation.
+This task is a CRUD operations fullstack application for event creation and manipulation: I used MongoDB mongoose as odm, node.js express framework for backend and angular.js for front end with full swagger documentation.